jezekp/Json2Semantic/README.md

 # Json2Semantic
 The project is a layer on the top of Semantic-Framework.
 It enables reading of json documents

-Document called crcnsjson.json in the src/main/resources/schema/json folder is transferred to an ontologyDocument.rdf.xml file the crcnsjson.json is simultaneously a document
+Document called crcnsjson.json in the src/main/resources/schema/json folder is transferred to an ontologyDocument.rdf.xml file.

 ## Prerequisities
 * JDK installed